Kyagara/equinox/codegen/README.md

 Changes includes all libraries used, such as pongo2 for templating, strcase for case conversion and gjson for navigating through the JSON files.

+## Todo

+- Improve flow, currently a lot of functions are being reused and edge cases that might pop up can be really annoying to fix.
+- Generating code may allow for some performance improvements.

 ## Usage

 First, install `betteralign` and `goimports`: